Bumthang or Jakar valley (alt. 2600m-4500m / 8530ft-14765ft)

 8. Ura Yakchoe:

 Ura valley in Bumthang is known for the famous dance known as the Ura Yakchoe.
-The dance is performed during the May festival that is held every year.
-During the festival a sacred and important relic is put on display so that the people can receive blessings.
+The dance is performed during the May festival that is held annually.
+During the festival a small sacred and important relic is put on display so that the people can receive blessings.
 According to legend an old woman sitting outside her house was visited by a lama asking for a drink of water.
 When she came out with the water, the lama had vanished leaving behind only a sack.
 Out of curiosity, she opened the bag and found the statue that is now displayed annually.
 This relic has been passed down from generations and is still owned by the descendants of the woman.

 9. Membartsho – The Burning Lake: